You need to file your Patent Cooperation Treaty (PCT) application within 12 months of filing your provisional or overseas patent application.

 How to apply

-There are three ways to file a PCT application.
+There are two ways to file a PCT application.
 You can:

 - file using WIPO's ePCT system